Shunt (electrical): Shunts as circuit protection

 When a circuit must be protected from overvoltage and there are failure modes in the power supply that can produce such overvoltages, the circuit may be protected by a device commonly called a crowbar circuit.
 When this device detects an overvoltage it causes a short circuit between the power supply and its return.
 This will cause both an immediate drop in voltage (protecting the device) and an instantaneous high current which is expected to open a current sensitive device (such as a fuse or circuit breaker).
 This device is called a crowbar as it is likened to dropping an actual crowbar across a set of bus bars (exposed electrical conductors).

 Battle short

 On warships, it is common to install battle short shunts across fuses for essential equipment before entering combat.
-This disables overcurrent protection at a time when removing power to the equipment is not a safe reaction.
+This bypasses overcurrent protection at a time when removing power to the equipment is not an appropriate reaction.